frederic-perez/AmE-dictionary/data/dictionary.md

 __backup__ _n_ _It's amazing the amount of backup we see from even those most minor crashes._
 __backwater__ :two::hammer: _An academic backwater._
 __backwoods__
+__Bactrian camel__ _n_ A two-humped camel (Camelus bactrianus), widely used as a beast of burden in desert regions of central and southwest Asia.
+Its emoji may be used in association with deserts, the Middle East and Central Asia, and Wednesday (Hump Day).
 __bad actor__
 __bad apple__ A troublemaker.
 __bad blood__ :two::hammer: